sofathitesh/doconce/doc/demos/manual/manual.md

 A lot of tailored fixes to the LaTeX document can be done by an appropriate set of text replacements and regular expression substitutions.
-You are anyway encourged to make a script for generating PDF from the LaTeX file.
+You are anyway encourged to make a script for generating PDF from the LaTeX file so the `doconce subst` or `doconce replace` commands can be put inside the script.

 *Step 3.* Compile `mydoc.tex`
 and create the PDF file: